I often need guidance, and I have found that the best guidance comes from God.

 As a living sacrifice, we make the commitment to surrender our ‘self’ life so that Messiah-in-me can live His life through me, that the life of Messiah can be manifested in all we do and say (Colossians 1:27).

-As a living sacrifice, we make the commitment to be completely devoted to the written Word of God, giving up our own agenda, trusting completely in the truth of Yahuwah’s love and care for us (Proverbs 3:5-7).
+As a living sacrifice, we make the commitment to be completely devoted to the written Word of God (the Scriptures), to giving up our own agenda, and trusting completely in the truth of Yahuwah’s love and care for us (Proverbs 3:5-7).

 As a living sacrifice, we make the commitment to allow a Death-to-Self to occur, in order to be raised up to walk in the newness of the resurrected life of Messiah-in-me (Romans 6:4).